-training institutes (e.g. Shield group, TÜV, DEKRA) to use it.
+"The developed training content (for example in the form of sets of slides or other material), will be made available to downstream users as well as existing (public and/or private) training institutes (e.g. Shield group, TÜV, DEKRA) to use it.
 This may be done by a licensing model.
 Conditions of this licensing still require discussion, but inspiration could be taken from other sectors where similar systems already apply.
 These institutes will also use their own tools of dissemination for the trainings.
 It is under discussion if the experts of the licensed downstream user or training institute may be instructed by the platform.
-Such institutes or downstream user would transform the licensed training content into proper education material, train qualified instructors, which in turn would train the workforce according to the terms of the restriction".6 How to communicate the availability of trainings throughout the supply chains(with special attention to the lower segments of the supply chain - small companies and self-employed individuals).
+Such institutes or downstream user would transform the licensed training content into proper education material, train qualified instructors, which in turn would train the workforce according to the terms of the restriction".
+How to communicate the availability of trainings throughout the supply chains (with special attention to the lower segments of the supply chain - small companies and self-employed individuals).